Who are we?

 For a long time, we've tried to outsmart it.

-We’ve chased speed over coherence.
-Convenience over care.
-Short-term gains with long-term costs we didn’t want to name.
+We've chased speed over coherence and convenience over care.
+Short-term gains with long-term costs we didn't want to name.
 Food became fuel stripped of context.
 Performance became extraction dressed up as progress.

 And somewhere in that pursuit, we lost our footing.